 Painting in Clay.

-The construction of these vessel forms, has evolved over several years, and incorporates my research into tea caddies from the V&A collection – which has most notably informed the more oval shapes within this series of work.
-The continuation of the markmaking, the story or the view travels around the multi-faceted panels with an effortless flow of movement, softly punctuated by a considered coloured seam or join.
+Emily’s construction process has developed and refined to a point where early influences of dressmaking patterns, juxtaposition of colours and texture, are combined with this painterly approach of surface treatment.
+She continues to make reference to the tea caddies from the V&A collection for exploration of form, which in turn inform the continuation of markmaking, where the story or the view travels around the multi-faceted panels with an effortless flow of movement, softly punctuated by a considered coloured seam or join.

 All vessels are slabbuilt using a white earthenware body which is then treated to layers of decorating slips to achieve the desired depth of surface.
 Pieces often go through multiple firings and as each is individual, the process of building up the surface varies accordingly.

 Each handcrafted vessel remains individual, each one a unique painting in clay.